yookoala/gitsocket/README.md

-   --listen, -l "./gitsocket.sock"	path to socket to listen for connection --pidfile, -p 			path to pidfile. empty for no pidfile --output, -o 			log output of server. empty for displaying on stdout --daemon, -d				run server as daemon. will discard all output unless you have output flag set.```
+   --listen, -l "./gitsocket.sock"	path to socket to listen for connection --pidfile, -p 			path to pidfile. empty for no pidfile --output, -o 			log output of server. empty for displaying on stdout --daemon, -d				run server as daemon. will discard all output unless you have output flag set.
+   --gitrepo, -g 			targeting git repository
 ```

 ### B. Run Once